 Pritchard initially joined GumGum in 2010 to lead publisher development, a role in which he oversaw the launch of the industry's first In-Image advertising platform and its growth to 400 million unique users.
 He later served as GumGum’s head of business development from 2014 to 2016.
 Pritchard grew up in Minneapolis and holds a B.A. in History from the University of Minnesota.
 His hobbies include yoga, cooking, recording music in his home studio.

-Prior to GumGum, Kim managed the launch of several display advertising solutions as the Director of Product Management at ReachLocal, an online advertising agency for SMBs.
-He began his career at Yahoo! in multiple functions across finance, account management and product marketing.
-Kim holds a B.S. in Biomedical Engineering from Columbia University and currently lives in Los Angeles with his wife and son.
-In his spare time, he enjoys golfing, traveling the world and playing competitive board games.
+Prior to GumGum, Kim was the Director of Product Management at ReachLocal, an online advertising agency for SMBs.
+There, he managed the launch of several display advertising solutions.
+He began his career at Yahoo!, serving in multiple functions across finance, account management and product marketing.
+Kim holds a B.S. in Biomedical Engineering from Columbia University and lives in Los Angeles with his wife and son.
+In his spare time, he enjoys golfing, traveling the world and is an avid LA Lakers fan.

 With more than 11 years of digital advertising and finance experience, Jeremy Kaplan manages a robust sales team that works with many of the world’s largest brands, agencies and trading desks, across both the United States and Canada.
 He is also responsible for GumGum's agency partnerships and overall strategy.